seanbaxter/circle/comprehension/comprehension.md

 **Can we separate dynamic pack expansion from static pack expansion?**

 `...` was chosen to expand dynamic packs, because it already was used to expand static packs.
 This may limit flexibility somewhat, in that each expansion must contain only static or dynamic packs, but not both, since we don't have a separate token to distinguish which one should get expanded.
 Using a `..` token to expand dynamic packs would give us finer-grained control over expansions.
-Unfortunately most C++ text editors freak out when encountering the `..` token, so until Circle establishes more usage, it's easier to recycle `...`, even if it is a bit worse.
+Unfortunately most C++ text editors freak out when encountering the `..` token.
+I didn't think this slight increase in flexibility was worth dealing with crabby editors.

 **Can we have pack-aware io?**